-This red lentil and carrot soup is incredibly easy to make, with simple ingredients you probably already have in your pantry, and comes together in just about 30 minutes!
+This carrot and lentil soup is incredibly easy to make, with simple ingredients you probably already have in your pantry, and comes together in just about 30 minutes!

 This carrot and lentil soup is incredibly creamy, almost like a bisque, and high in protein thanks to the lentils.
 It’s freezer friendly too so it’s perfect for meal prep.

 It comes together in under 30 minutes, makes a big batch and is perfect paired with some hearty bread and is a complete meal on its own!

 Chop the onion and mince the garlic and add to a large pan with the olive oil.

 Saute for about 5 minutes or until very fragrant and the onion is translucent.

 Add in all of the spices, salt and chopped carrots.